-Physical Education 11/12 B will focus on team-oriented sports with an emphasis on moderate to high level of skill and competition.
+Physical Education 11/12 B will focus on team-oriented sports with an emphasis on moderate to a high levels of skill and competition.
 The weight-training portion will focus on establishing personal goals in addition to teaching the correct technique for core athletic lifts and strength development.
-Team sports will include skill development, game play, and game strategy.
+Team sports will include skill development, gameplay, and game strategy.
 Activities for this elective include flag football, ultimate Frisbee, softball, volleyball, indoor soccer, and weight training.